rohitgeddam/FindMyRoomie/README.md

 </p>

 ## Support:
 Questions about the software?
 Kindly contact us through one of the following routes.
 We are happy to answer all your questions regarding the software.

+Feel free to reach out to us in case you encounter issues in the software, for example, issues in signing up, logging in, or any othe features.

 <a href = "https://twitter.com/findmyroomie_nc](https://github.com/rohitgeddam/FindMyRoomie/discussions">
 <img width = "35px" src = "https://user-images.githubusercontent.com/73664200/194786118-21d6c5d7-9950-4a8f-94a1-896358d21437.png"/>
 </a>
-&nbsp;
+&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <a href = "https://twitter.com/findmyroomie_nc">
 <img width = "35px" src = "https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/twitter.svg"/>
 </a>
-&nbsp;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <a href = "mailto:ncsu.findmyroomie@gmail.com">
 <img width = "35px" src = "https://user-images.githubusercontent.com/73664200/194786335-12b1d3a6-b272-4896-9bd7-d615e28847f3.png"/>
 </a>